Anusha-Savaram/KYC_Customer_Segmentation/README.md

-# DAV Final Project: Advanced Customer Segmentation Analysis
+# Advanced Customer Segmentation Analysis

 ## Overview
 "Customer Segmentation - Know Your Customer" is a comprehensive analysis aimed at understanding customers' personalities, spending behaviors, and preferences.
 This project utilizes k-means clustering to categorize customers into distinct groups, enabling businesses to tailor their marketing strategies effectively and efficiently.